bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 47°
+- 49°
-- Mostly Clear
+- Clear
-- 76% humidity
+- 68% humidity
-- 4 mph wind
+- 3 mph wind
-- 22% cloud cover
+- 0% cloud cover
 - 21 AQI 🟩
-- 0.03 inches of rain expected in the next 48 hours
+- 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>